Hero image desktop Hero image mobile

 Net greenhouse gas emissions reduction

-2) The Australian red meat industry has more than halved greenhouse gas emissions since 2005 – that's more than any other sector.
+2) The Australian red meat industry has reduced net greenhouse gas emissions by 78.56% since 2005.
 Read more HERE.

 Land use